There are three current approaches to Open Access publishing, known as 'Green', ‘Gold' and Gold Hybrid' models.

 See the Author Rights page for further information.

 A guide to understanding the core components of OA

 The guide provides an easily understandable, comprehensive, and quantifiable resource to help authors make informed decisions on where to publish based on publisher policies.

 Copyright is an important component of Open Access.
 OA journals allow authors to retain copyright, with or without a fee depending on the OA model.
 Copyright of a scholarly work published in a subscription only journal is signed over to the publisher by the author in the publishing contract.

 If authors are familiar with their publishing contracts they will know the potential 'openness' of their work.
 See the Author Rights page to further understand the author's position and the available copyright and publishing options.

 Most publishers will allow some form of a published article to be made openly accessible.
 Depending on the publisher's policy they will often allow the Submitted version (or pre-print) or Accepted version (or post-print) of a publication to be uploaded into an institutional repository.
-The definitions of these terms are found below.
+The definitions of these terms are found above.